bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 ## <a name="example-forming-a-logical-network"></a>Forming a logical network

 The example session below shows how the mediator informs the controller about hardware devices in the network.
-The controller then instructs the mediator how to form its logical wireless network.
+The controller then instructs the mediator on how to form its logical wireless network.
 It is assumed that devices have already been assigned unique network addresses as described in *[Assigning unique network addresses](#example-assigning-unique-network-addresses)*.

 This example session contains the operations *[Login (01)](#operation-login)*, *[Alert (03)](#operation-alert)*, *[Network Setup (04)](#operation-network-setup)*, *[Keep Alive (51)](#operation-keep-alive)* and *[Notify Status (52)](#operation-notify-status)*.